Published :

 Less cheques are preferred by landlords because it lowers risk and guarantees a robust cash flow.
 Tenants on the other hand who submit one or two cheques frequently bargain for a cheaper annual rent than those who pay with several cheques.

-In Dubai, monthly rent payments are a flexible rental payment alternative where tenants pay their rent on a monthly basis rather than the customary quarterly or annual postdated checks.
+In Dubai, monthly rent payments are a flexible rental payment alternative where tenants pay their rent on a monthly basis rather than the customary quarterly or annual postdated cheques.

 This approach generates easier cash flow with more flexibility, digital payment alternatives, and tenant-friendly agreeables when invoices are paid on a monthly basis.